In this use case you’ll learn when and how best to use the “Fisheye” video transition which looks something like this like this:

 So just by using the Fisheye transition, we have shown the audience the contents of the package, without having to show each and every step of the unboxing process.

-In conclusion, the Fisheye Transition is great to use when you want to show a passage of time, location or subject matter and swiftly move your story along, without having to tell or show the viewer all the steps.
+In conclusion, the fisheye transitions for After Effects is great to use when you want to show a passage of time, location or subject matter and swiftly move your story along, without having to tell or show the viewer all the steps.